Artyum/Neural-Network/README.md

 This implementation:
 * The input layer is 'virtual' and is not considered as layer in code.
 It is rather a input vector of features.
 First layer (with index 0) is the first hidden layer,
 * Weights biases of layer 'i' connects layer 'i-1' and 'i'.
 For the first layer (index 0) the weights are multiplied by input features.

+The input vector of one sample has shape (784,1) - one column of X features.
+The whole train dataset shape is (784,60000) etc.
+The output vector is also a 1 column array for each test sample.

 Example of NeuralNetwork model with description of features: